Bigfoot71/PixelForge/README.md

 - **Framebuffer Support**: Supports framebuffers, enabling rendering to various pixel buffers.
 - **Texture Rendering**: Supports rendering of textures using pixel buffers.
 - **Perspective Correction**: Applies perspective correction to texture coordinates during 3D rendering.
-- **Primitive Rendering**: Capable of rendering lines, triangles, and quads efficiently.
+- **Primitive Rendering**: Capable of rendering points, lines, triangles, and quads efficiently.
 - **Pixel Formats**: Provides support for various commonly used pixel formats, and allows users to supply their own getter/setter functions for each texture and framebuffer, enabling flexibility and customization.
 - **Blend Modes**: Offers several blend modes for color blending, such as addition, subtraction, multiplication, simple averaging, and alpha blending.
 Additionally, supports custom color blending functions.
 - **Material Support**: Rendering material support through `pfMaterialf` and `pfMaterialfv`, similar to OpenGL 1.
 - **Blinn-Phong Lighting**: Rendering multiple lights using `pfLightfv`, with a default support for up to 8 lights, adjustable via a macro.
 Additionally, support for Phong lighting with perfect reflection can be activated through another macro.
+- **Face Culling**: Supports selection of face culling _(back face culling, front face culling, "no culling")_.
+- **OpenMP Support**: Added support for OpenMP to parallelize triangle rasterization loops, with verification of the number of pixels to be rasterized _(adjustable)_ to activate this parallelization, significantly increasing rasterization performance for large triangles.

 ## Usage